How To Define Your Target Market in 7 Steps

 Types of Target Market Segmentation

-The process of categorizing your target audience into smaller, more focused groups (or segments) is known as target market segmentation.
+Target market segmentation is dividing your audience into smaller, more focused groups.
+A clear target market statement is essential to encapsulate demographic, geographic, and interest-based specifics about the target market.
 It’s a broad idea that can take on many shapes and forms, including:

-• Firmographic segmentation: B2B sales specifically, B2B companies are divided based on characteristics like company size or the number of employees.
+• Firmographic segmentation: In B2B sales, companies are divided based on characteristics like company size or the number of employees.

 • Technographic segmentation: Dividing your target market according to what types of technology they have purchased.